ExperiencersInternational/tvsetup/readme.md

 # TV Setup

-This programming guide is only useful for the UK West Midlands/South West regions, particularly Gloucestershire.
-Some channels may not play due to being geo-blocked.
-Planning to use personally when switching to an Android TV.
+UK IPTV programming guide.
+All channels currently should work, but depending on your viewer, the last channel may not work, and BBC One West Midlands may not work due to geo-restrictions.

 This guide is based off the Freeview guide, but may include radio stations as well.
 EPG currently won't work on this by the way.